 • Pensacon staff and their families are ineligible to enter.

 • All Official Selections will be announced via email to the filmmakers and on the Pensacon website and social media on December 7, 2018.

 • Entry fees will be charged to all submissions, but do not guarantee acceptance into the film festival.
 Entry fees will not be reimbursed for films not selected, withdrawn, or disqualified.

 • Pensacon reserves the right to change the category for submissions as deemed appropriate.

 • It is recommended to upload the best quality of your film upon submission.
-However, an updated screener copy will be accepted until December 15, 2017.
-Resolution should be 1920x1080 or 1280x720 with an audio bit depth of 16 bits.
+However, an updated screener copy will be accepted until December 29, 2018.
+Resolution should be 1920x1080 with an audio bit depth of 16 bits.

 • Non-English language films must be subtitled in English.

-• All Official Selections of the Pensacon Short Film Festival that qualify for awards will be shown as an official event of Pensacon on Friday, February 23, 2018.
-Official Selections that are not in the running for awards may be screened throughout Pensacon weekend.
+• All Official Selections of the Pensacon Short Film Festival will be shown as an official event of Pensacon during the weekend of February 22 - 24, 2019.

 • Admission to the screening will be free to anyone with a Pensacon weekend pass or day pass on the date of the screening.